About Nuoc Cham (Vietnamese Dipping Sauce)

 - Frequently asked questions

-I only use Red Boat Fish Sauce due to its purity.
+For a recipe that involves fish sauce, I’m a big fan of Red Boat Fish Sauce due to its purity and flavor.
 It is minimally processed, through fermentation of wild-caught anchovies and salt from the sea of Phu Quoc Island.

 Sugar substitutes you can use in Nước chấm